giwrgosftw/DigitalReceipt-CloudProject-C-API-Client-PartialCreditCards/README.md

 # C-API-Client-PartialCards-CloudProject
 My first client programming in C# by using Visual Studio for the following API server: https://github.com/giwrgosftw/RestfulAPI-PartialCards-CloudProject

-A pdf file with more information is provided.
+A pdf file with more information is provided

 # Scope of the task
 The C# API client exposes a GUI where: